South Africa's MTN rises after world powers clinch deal with Iran

-Six world powers, including the United States, reached the deal with Iran on Sunday to curb Tehran's nuclear programme in exchange for limited sanctions relief.
+Six world powers, including the United States, reached the deal with Iran on Sunday to curb Tehran's nuclear program in exchange for limited sanctions relief.

 MTN, Africa's largest mobile operator, has been unable to repatriate around $450 million from its Iranian unit because of sanctions.